 MAOA inhibitors (MAOA-I) are a class of drugs that lower the enzyme MAOA levels.
 Higher MAOA levels have been linked to conditions like depression.

-When on MAOA-I, it is important to limit high-tyramine foods.
+When on MAOA-I, it is crucial to limit high-tyramine foods.
 Tyramine is an amino acid that helps regulate blood pressure.
-MAOA enzyme is required to break down tyramine, the buildup of which is associated with migraine headaches and life-threatening blood pressure spikes.
+MAOA enzyme is required to break down tyramine, the buildup of which is associated with migraines and life-threatening blood pressure spikes.

-So if you are on MAOA-I, it is important that you reduce your tyramine consumption.
+If you are on MAOA-I, it is vital that you reduce your tyramine consumption.

 Some foods high in tyramine are: